- About Us

 B.S.
 Applied Mathematics, B.S Physics, Georgia Institute of Technology • Ph.D.
 Physics, University of California, Berkeley • Postdoc, University of California, Berkeley • Postdoc, Massachusetts Institute of Technology CSAIL

-The primary focus of our lab is to understand the structure, function and mechanisms of action of non-coding RNAs, both large and small.
-The past decade has seen the discovery of numerous non-coding RNAs whose function is largely unknown.
-We will employ structure prediction, genome-wide sequence analysis and deep sequencing data to uncover the roles of these molecules in gene regulation.
+One major objective of our lab includes furthering the understanding of the structure, function and mechanisms of action of noncoding RNAs, both large and small.
+The past decade has seen the discovery of numerous non-coding RNAs whose functions are largely unknown.
+We aim to discover new non-coding RNAs and gain insight into the roles of these molecules in gene regulation by developing novel computational approaches for the integration of structural predictions, genome-wide sequence analysis, and deep sequencing data.

 P. Grote, L. Wittler, D. Hendrix, F. Koch, S. Währisch, A. Beisaw, K. Macura, G. Bläss, M. Kellis, M. Werber, B.G.
 Herrmann "The tissue-specific lncRNA Fendrr is an essential regulator of heart and body wall development in the mouse.", Dev Cell, 24 (2013), pp. 206–214

 Valerie Hilgers, Michael W Perry, David Hendrix, Alexander Stark, Michael Levine, Benjamin Haley "Neural-specific elongation of 3' UTRs during Drosophila development."
 (2011) Proc Nat Acad Sci 108(38):15864-15869

 VS Chopra*, DA Hendrix*, LJ Core, C Tsui, JT Lis, M Levine "The Polycomb Group Mutant esc Leads to Augmented Levels of Paused Pol II in the Drosophila Embryo."
 (2011) Mol Cell,42(6):837-844, June 24